 - Don’t evict pollinators!
 If you are working in heavily infested areas, there may be very few other nectar and pollen sources for pollinators.
 Consider a multi-step approach to controlling invasive weeds in these areas.
 Treat a portion of the infestation in year one and install a pollinator garden or hedgerow before treating the rest of the infestation in year two.

 - Invite pollinators home!
-Replant areas you’ve cleared with pollinator friendly habitat!
-Two great resources for planting pollinator friendly habitat are the Maritime Northwest Pollinator Plant List, and the new Meadowscaping Handbook.
+Replant areas you’ve cleared with pollinator-friendly habitat!
+Two great resources for planting pollinator-friendly habitat are the Maritime Northwest Pollinator Plant List, and the new Meadowscaping Handbook.
 Looking for help on the farm?
 Check out Bringing Farm Edges Back to Life for tips on installing a native plant hedgerow to reduce weeds and improve pollinator habitat.

 - Plant wisely!
 When choosing plants that will help pollinators, make sure they are not invasive.
-Just because a plant has name like “Butterfly Bush” doesn’t mean it is a good fit for your yard.
+Just because a plant has a name like “Butterfly Bush” doesn’t mean it is a good fit for your yard.
 There are great resources like Gardensmart, and Garden Wise can help alert you to potential invasives and to select non-invasive alternatives.
 Select plant materials that will benefit pollinators and avoid plants that have not been treated with neonicotinoids, which have recently been linked to pollinator health